judka-uriel/uriel-book/uriel_en.md

 a web service, and he created it using a modern programming language, but then he stopped working again.

-Because he left the society, our relatives constantly mourn for him.
+Because he left the society, our relatives all the time mourn for him.
 When an Orthodox leaves the community, they sit shiva and recite Kaddish for him.
 Likewise, our relatives are in constant mourning for him as for one departed from life.
 They had hoped that when he grew up, he would benefit society.